Eoinocal/Halite/Readme.txt

 associated torrent file from the 'torrents' subdirectory.

 Changes:

+ - from v 0.3 to 0.3.0.2:
+   Mainly a bugfix release.
+   1) Fixed a bug with Tray Icon rmeaining after window was restored.
+   2) Torrent Connection and Transfer setting mapped to incorrect editbox.
+   3) Subtle bug where some settings didn't register straight away.

  - from v 0.2.9 to 0.3:
    1) File selection and/or priority settings.